Board of Directors.

 Hilda Mwangi, Secretary

-Previously, Hilda worked in the Maryland General Assembly as a Legislative Aide and the Political Department at the U.S. Embassy in London.
-In her present role as a Business Development Associate for UK Trade & Investment, she has helped facilitate more than $8.68 million exchange between life science companies in the United States and United Kingdom.
-Hilda is also a licensed attorney in the State of Maryland.
+Previously, Hilda worked in the Maryland General Assembly as a Legislative Aide and interned at the Political Department of the U.S. Embassy in London.
+She was most recently a Trade and Investment (T&I) Officer for the UK Department for International Trade (Los Angeles and San Diego offices) where she oversaw the life sciences T&I activities in the Southwestern US states (AZ, UT, NV, HI, Southern California, and Seattle) and helped facilitate more than $12 million exchange between life sciences companies in the United States and United Kingdom.
+Hilda is a licensed attorney in the State of Maryland.

 Rachel Bonaparte is an Assistant Professor of Communication Studies at Montgomery College.
 She earned a Bachelor of Arts from Temple University in Broadcasting Telecommunications and Mass Media, a Master of Arts in Mass Communication from Miami University, and a Master’s degree in Education from Widener University.